napari/napari/docs/naps/4-async-slicing.md

 - Use `asyncio` package instead of `concurrent.futures`
     - Mostly syntactic sugar on top of `concurrent.futures`.
-    - Likely need an `asyncio` main event loop distinct from Qt's main event loop, which could cause issues.
+    - Likely need an `asyncio` event loop distinct from Qt's main event loop, which could be confusing and cause issues.

 ## Discussion